 Graduated gray/split neutral density: Darkens bright skies

 Neutral density: Helps in achieving longer exposures in any light.
-‘Slowing down’ a waterfall comes to mind, but more importantly a river or ocean movement at twilight can be quite stunning with a long exposure.
+‘Slowing down’ a waterfall comes to mind, but more importantly a river, ocean or cloud 'motion' at twilight can be quite stunning with a long exposure.
 Go

 here for an example.
 The 'denser/darker' your neutral density filter, the better.
 One to four stop filters are OK, but for real impact plus the ability for long exposures in broad day light, a nine-stop filter or 'variable' neutral density is highly recommended.
 Google ND2 to ND400 for the latter, but beware the 'off-brand' low-cost versions that will likely degrade your image . . . help yourself by Googling the brand before buying.
 Hoya has an NDX 400 that I own and love, but it isn't variable.